pikesley/bloodstorm/README.md

  This works fine but I've always found it a little frustrating to have to unlock my phone and open the app to see the data, especially in the middle of the night.

-I'm also aware that you can just buy one of these monitors if you want to cosplay being diabetic but I don't understand why you would want to do that.
+I'm also aware that you can just buy a Freestyle Libre if you want to cosplay being diabetic but I don't understand why you would want to do that.

  ## Enter Home Assistant